ManglamX/CVE_ReRanker/README.md

 ## What This System Does

-1. Analyses CVE descriptions from the NVD using NLP + BERT embeddings
+1. Analyses CVE descriptions from the NVD using NLP + SecBERT embeddings
 2. Predicts severity (Low / Medium / High / Critical) using XGBoost
 3. Re-ranks CVEs based on your specific software inventory
 4. Surfaces the most dangerous vulnerabilities for **your environment** — not a generic list
+5. Serves results through a FastAPI backend consumed by a Next.js dashboard

 ---